 Do You Really Need to Break Up?
 Tips to Reconcile the friendship first!

 Perhaps your friendship has reached the ultimate level of being over.
 But maybe not.
 Maybe you aren’t sure what to do because you are going back and forth on this friendship breakup.
+The pain of a friendship breakup can be just as intense as a romantic breakup, especially when it involves close friendships.
 Let’s explore other options before you call it quits.

-1. Did they do something wrong, or is it just who they are?
+1. Ask yourself did your former friend do something wrong, or is it just who they are?

 You understand what I’m getting at here.
 Is their behavior or their character fundamentally harmful to you in some way, or did they just make a mistake?
 And when I say “just,” I don’t mean to downplay the significance of what happened.
 Are their mistakes indicative of their general behavior and treatment of others, or are they genuine lapses in judgment?